Think Twice Before Doing a Roth IRA Conversion if You Are Using Account Assets to Pay the Taxes Due

 This exercise wasn’t to make an argument against a Roth IRA conversion.
 Not at all.
 It was simply done to show the significant impact that using your account proceeds to pay the tax bill can have on the end result.
 Paying the taxes with outside funds is a completely different situation and the results are very different.
 Instead, this just throws a little information out there for those who were thinking about doing the conversion after hearing all the hype in the news and maybe didn’t think about where the money for taxes was going to come from.

 Finally, keep in mind that even if you do have outside funds to cover the tax bill you want to make sure you’re not putting yourself into financial harm.
 If it’s going to take every penny of your emergency fund to pay the taxes on a conversion you’re putting yourself in a risky short-term situation only to try and maximize something in the future.
-In addition, even if you do spread out your tax bill across two years it may still end up bumping you into a higher tax rate, could end up subjecting you to AMT, or any number of tax complications.
+In addition, even if you do have enough cash on hand to pay the taxes it may still end up bumping you into a higher tax rate, could end up subjecting you to AMT, or any number of tax complications.

 My recommendation is to simply not take the decision to convert to a Roth IRA lightly.
 Unless your account is very small or you’re only converting a portion of your total retirement portfolio you should seriously consider getting some professional advice.
 Either from an accountant who handles your taxes or a fee-only financial planner you trust.
 They can help you navigate the waters of this important decision.